Interlude (Timi Yuro song): Sleeve

 The single's sleeve is a cropped version of the photograph Girl Jiving in Southam St. by Roger Mayne, the model being Eileen Sheekey.
 Morrissey conceived the sleeve of the record and chose that photograph by Mayne.
 Mayne used to visit London's most humble streets on weekends and one of them was Southam Street.

 He visited 27 times taking a total of 1400 photos between the years 1956 to 1961.
 Eileen Sheekey was one of 11 daughters and one boy from the Sheekey family.
 Mayne took two pictures of Eileen while she was dancing; someone on the street had put on a song; she didn't like the first photo but the second photo she did like.
 Mayne himself said it is one of his favourite photos.

-Reception
+Critical reception

 The single was retrospectively well received by MacKenzie Wilson of AllMusic, who considered the performers to be "one of the finest duos in modern rock."
 The track's production was also praised: "The flowing string arrangements on "Interlude" are breathtaking, and appropriate to the talents of both artists."
 Spin also praised the collaboration, saying : "Two heroes enterwine their voices - Siouxsie's torchily rich, Morrissey's expansively wobbly - for a song about romance that actually doesn't sound doomed".

 This collaboration was included in Spin magazine's list of the top 10 "one-off team-ups" of all time.